karaebrahim/CodeExercise/submission.md

 ## Given more time, what would you have included or done differently?

 - I didn't have time to implement fuzzy search, and my test suite could definitely be more robust.
+I'm not happy with the Lighthouse performance score, but I'm happy with the app's overall functionality.
+I tried not to get too distracted by the design because I can go down a rabbit hole of trying to make everything look nice—if I had more time, I'd probably play with more animations.

 ## Did you deviate from the instructions?
 If so, why?